 Before proceeding, let us analyze the structure of the obtained integral (\ref{f=intdy-intds}).
 Even though one of its entries, $\Omega_{in}$, looks somewhat cumbersome, involving a special function $\text{Ein}$, its second $u$-derivative is very simple:

-[This relation can be derived directly by double differentiating (\ref{appendix-finalresult}) over $s$, and setting thereupon $\chi_1=0$, owing to the convergence of the integral at the upper limit.]
+[This relation can be derived directly by double differentiating (\ref{appendix-finalresult}) over $s$, and setting thereupon $\chi_1=0$, granted that the integrand vanishes at this endpoint.]
 We will take advantage of property (\ref{d2s=exp}) below.

-Next, it is worth noting that besides the dependence of the exponent $\Omega_{el}+\Omega_{in}$ on variables $y$ and $u$, in terms of which the transport equation has been factorized, it depends on parameters $Z$ and $y_0$.
+Next, it is worth noting that besides the dependence of the exponent $\Omega_{el}+\Omega_{in}$ on variables $y$ and $u$, in terms of which the transport equation has been factored, it depends yet on parameters $Z$ and $y_0$.
 In total, that amounts to a 4-variable dependence, but in Eq. (\ref{f=intdy-intds}) it actually splits into a sum of two functions, each depending only on two variables.
-This does not guarantee any strict factorization of the resulting Fourier integral yet, insofar as both $\Omega$'s depend on $y$.
-After the integration over $y$, the dependencies on $\Theta$ and $\lambda$ get intermixed.
-In this regard, it is worth reminding that $y$ is a rescaled square of $\bm b$ [Eq. (\ref{b,lambda-def})], where $\bm b$ may be regarded as an analogue of an impact parameter.
-The correlation between $\Theta$ and $\lambda$ may then be interpreted as being due to correlations of each of them with $\bm b$, so that the mentioned property is akin to impact-parameter-mediated correlation for slow ions (cf. Introduction).
-It should be understood, however, that $\bm{b}$ is not a physical transverse coordinate $\bm{r}_{\perp}$, being just a Fourier reciprocal to $\bm\theta$ at the probability level.
+That by no means implies any factorization of the resulting Fourier integral, because both $\Omega$'s depend on $y$.
+After the integration over $y$, the dependencies on $\Theta$ and $\lambda$ intermix.
+In this regard, it is worth reminding that $y$ is a rescaled square of $\bm b$ [Eq. (\ref{b,lambda-def})], where $\bm b$ may be thought of as an analogue of an impact parameter.
+The correlation between $\Theta$ and $\lambda$ may thus be attributed to correlations of each of them with $\bm b$, resembling impact-parameter-mediated correlation for slow ions (cf. Introduction).
+It should be understood, however, that $\bm{b}$ is not a physical transverse coordinate $\bm{r}_{\perp}$, but a Fourier reciprocal to $\bm\theta$ at the probability level.

-The dependence of $\Omega_{in}$ on $y$ and $Z$ only though their ratio reflects the fact that aggregate scattering on atomic electrons, due to its incoherence, is $Z$ times weaker than on atomic nuclei.
-(Recall that a coherent scattering factor $Z^2$ has been included in the definition of $y$, while incoherent scattering factor $Z$, in the definition of $u$.)
-Besides that, $\Omega_{in}$ involves functions depending only on the ratio $y/Zu$.
+The dependence of $\Omega_{in}$ on $y$ and $Z$ only through their ratio reflects the fact that aggregate scattering on atomic electrons, because of its incoherent character, is $Z$ times weaker than that on atomic nuclei.
+(Recall that a coherent scattering factor $Z^2$ has been included in the definition of $y$, while the incoherent scattering factor $Z$ in the definition of $u$.)
+Besides that, $\Omega_{in}$ involves functions depending only on a ratio $Y=y/4Zu$.
 As we will see in Sec. \ref{sec:central-region}, this implies asymptotic dependence only on the ratio of $\lambda$ and $Z$.